gomatcha/matcha/README.md

     go get gomatcha.io/matcha/...

 We build the Go standard library for iOS and Android with the following command.
+This may take awhile.
 The output is installed at `$GOPATH/pkg/matcha`.
 If your path doesn't contain $GOPATH/bin, you may need to replace these calls with `$GOPATH/bin/matcha`.

     matcha init